Type 2 Diabetes Guide

 • Don't give up!
 Chances are, you'll run into a situation where you are declined for insurance.
 Keep looking!
 There are many insurance companies out there that you can contact.

 It's important that you are able to show a history of good diabetes management.
-If you are unable to establish at least several months of good control (ideally, a minimum of 6 months), consider waiting to apply for insurance until you can show this history of good management.
+If you are unable to establish at least several months of good control (ideally, a minimum of the previous 6 months, but longer is better), consider waiting to apply for insurance until you can show this history of good management.
 If you get a hemoglobin A1C test every 3 months and the results are within normal range, that can help to demonstrate to the insurance company that your diabetes is well-managed.

 Being able to demonstrate that you follow and have responded well to your plan will help you to secure better insurance rates.
 How you treat the disease is probably not as important as how well you respond to your treatment for diabetes.
-Life insurance is available for diabetics - but you will need to be persistent, do your research, and manage the disease properly in order find an insurance provider and get better rates.
+Life insurance is available for people with diabetes - but you will need to be persistent, do your research, and manage the disease properly in order find an insurance provider and get the best possible rates.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.